Shimba Hills National Reserve Day Trip from the Coast

 Flying is the most time-efficient way to get close to Shimba Hills National Reserve

-Public Transportation (Matatus)
+Public transportation (Matatus)

 Matatus (shared minibuses) are available from both Mombasa and Ukunda/Diani to Kwale town.
 From Kwale, you may need to hire a boda-boda (motorcycle taxi) or a private vehicle to reach the Main Gate of Shimba Hills, as the matatus don't go all the way into the reserve.